Tag Archives: a day in the life of a cancer mom

 Now I have seen bits and pieces of this coming for a while; and Yes, my friends have warned me of this plague…but REALLY, she just turned 12 on Wednesday…couldn’t I get a little break – you know like a week!.
 I guess I can see the omnipotent’s point.
 I mean I am cancer free, my hair seems to be growing back, my husband is still being especially nice, my primetime shows are back from summer hiatus – but REALLY couldn’t he pick a different kind of “hurdle to jump over next – something a little easier?

-And BTW (i just learned this means by the way) the text that started it all was from a friend who said….”HEY” – I mean the nerve of her friend to write that!!!
+And BTW (i just learned this means by the way) the text that started it all was from a friend who screamed ….”HEY” in a text – I mean the nerve of her friend to write that!!!

 Smile and enjoy todya…